ANALYSIS-Marcos as Philippine president a boon for China, awkward for U.S.

 "Somebody might think and say, 'OK, Let's jail this person'.
 They can do that," Marcos told a Philippines journalist, Anthony Taberna, in August.
 "We don't take that risk anymore."

-A spokesman for Marcos did not immediately respond to requests for comment on his travel plans to U.S. as president.
+A spokesman for Marcos did not immediately respond to requests for comment on his U.S. travel plans as president.

 The U.S. State Department and Department of Justice did not respond to requests for comment about whether Marcos would be granted diplomatic immunity if he visited.
 Swift, for his part, expected that he would get the customary immunity.